lightblueseas/xml-extensions/README.md

 </div>

-Useful extensions methods and utilities for handle xml or transform dtd to xsd and xslt
+Useful extensions methods and utilities for handle xml or transform xslt

 ## License